beacon-biosignals/StableHashTraits.jl/README.md

 ## Details

 There is one exported method: `stable_hash`.
-You call this on any number of objects and the returned value is a hash of those objects (the argument order matters).
+You call this on the object you want to hash, and, as an optional second argument, you pass the context that determines how hasing occurs (the defaults to `HashVersion{1}`).

 You can customize its behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 Any method of `hash_method` should simply return one of the following values.